 Fit For An Autopsy opened the gates with a mediocre deathcore set, one that was received magnanimously by the eager crowd.
 Or were they just hungry for something to mosh to?
 After all, the concert began early at 6:30 p.m.

-Obituary rose up from the Florida swamps once more to rob everyone else of their thunder, their effortless brutality proving to be a magnificently frightful thing, like the Great Old Ones returning to reclaim their earthly domain only to mercifully hand it over to Hatebreed after barely being turned away.
+Obituary rose up from the Florida swamps once more to rob everyone else of their roar, the muck-beasts effortless brutality proving to be a magnificently frightful thing, like the Great Old Ones returning to reclaim their earthly domain only to mercifully hand it over to Hatebreed after barely being turned away.
 The Tardy boys put chumps through tables from ladders while swinging steel chairs, their death metal might delivered unto the unworthy with extreme prejudice, mistreating the horde through classic torture devices and newer truncheons.
 The smirking elders in the congregation were pleased while the young’uns were left shaken.

 Being a hessian that has harbored some resentment towards punk, I came away more appreciative of that scene and its links to metal, which have only strengthened with the many phases of the moon.
 Dance hard or die, my friends.